O Happy Day!

 Through our outstanding wedding planner in Vancouver, Daryl, we found this great little B&B called Quarrystone on Salt Spring Island.
 We had originally chosen to go to Canada because we wanted to have a ceremony that would have some kind of legal standing.
 At the time we started planning, the only state that allowed weddings was Massachusetts and they were still refusing to wed out-of-staters.
 So we got a tip that we ought to look into a place called Tofino on the west coast of Vancouver Island.
 It was a little too remote for a weekend wedding, but the string of islands between Vancouver Island and mainland British Columbia was a good compromise.
 The scenery was breathtaking and our B&B was graceful, delightful, and welcoming.

 For my side of the family, my parents were there along with one of my sisters and her husband.
 This is my mom, sissie, and I. Not that you probably needed me to tell you that.
 I think our faces tell the story plenty well...
 It looks like I'm a lot taller than they are in this photo, but that's just because I'm wearing sissie's high-heeled shoes.
-Three of a Kind The story that our faces do not tell is that for the entirety of my life I've been forgetting accessories when I pack to go on trips.
+The story that our faces do not tell is that for the entirety of my life I've been forgetting accessories when I pack to go on trips.
 I don't know if this is the root of the current anxious pangs I get every time I have to pack for a work trip, but I'm willing to bet it is.
 I didn't simply forget my earrings, either: I'd forget, say, the pants to the outfit that I was wearing to the event that was the point of the trip.
 Or I'd forget one shoe from a pair.
 Or I'd leave my belt on the kitchen table.
 Or I'd go skiing without any gloves.
 Or I'd bring the pantyhose and slip, but not the dress.
 It was never the same thing twice.
 So my sisters both learned early on to pack double for everything, and that way they could keep me from going naked to the family reunion.
 My wedding was no exception.

 There was a very small crowd, only a dozen including me and Rose, so we had the ceremony informally outdoors and both my parents walked me down the aisle such as it was.
 We had a little threat of bad weather, but it blew over in the early afternoon and left us with awesome dramatic light and clouds for our backdrop.